 The Green European Journal looks to two dimensions to guide its content: political ecology and Europe.
 The inclusion of these two aspects – whether to a lesser or greater extent – is of first and foremost importance when the editorial team makes decisions on content.

 The Green European Journal publishes articles which fall into three broad and at times interconnected categories.
-The first of these encompasses articles which look to different situations across Europe with the aim to help create a common, progressive and alternative European public sphere.
+The first of these encompasses articles which look at different situations across Europe with the aim of helping create a common, progressive and alternative European public sphere.
 The second explores developments and challenges in political ecology theory and practices across Europe.
 The third category involves articles which the Journal commissions on topics that it considers important to explore as part of its wider publishing.

 We ask authors to: